Modify source code of database objects

 In the Object Migration dialog, verify that the migration script is correct and press OK.

 A migration script is code that changes all database or a part of it.
 You can use migration scripts to add or remove a column, upgrade the database version, or change column properties.

 RubyMine can automatically generate a migration script, but you must check it before running.

 See all the changes in source code

 See the difference between modified and stored versions

 When you edit source code of any object, RubyMine tracks changes and highlights them in the gutter.
 For example, add a comment line to a routine or a trigger function.
 The added line becomes highlighted.
-If you click the highlighted line in the gutter, a small toolbar is displayed with the Show Diff button.
-You can click the Show Diff button () to see the difference between the code that you added and the one from source code.
+If you click the highlighted line in the gutter, a small toolbar is displayed with the Show Diff for Lines button.
+You can click the Show Diff for Lines button () to see the difference between the code that you added and the one from source code.

 In the Database Changes tool window ( ), double-click the modified object to open a difference viewer and verify your changes.